convertigo/c8oprj-lib-oauth/readme.md

 ### loginGitHubWithCode

-Perform the OAuth flow for GitHub
+Perform the OAuth flow for GitHub with Code

 If the token is valid, it will be stored in the user's session to be used when calling Microsoft APIs.